Skip to Content

 1. Sprinkle diatomaceous earth on carpets, couches, furniture, bedding, and anywhere that your dog frequents.
 Diatomaceous earth is like tiny shards of broken glass and is non-toxic.
 It is even safe enough to be applied to the dog’s coat as well.
 When crawled on by fleas, it would cause tiny cuts on their bodies.
 Eventually, they would bleed to death.
 Be careful not to hit the eyes, ears, and mouth.
 Diatomaceous earth works only when dry.
 Reapply once a week for one month, or when it gets wet.

 2. Sprinkle table salt throughout the house.
 This will effectively kill the fleas.
 Leave it as is for a few hours.
 Leave for a few hours, then vacuum the areas where you sprinkled salt.
-Throw away the vacuum’s bag properly.
+Throw away the vacuum bag properly.

-3. Fleas hate apple cider vinegar and are a very good flea repellent.
+3. Fleas hate apple cider vinegar and is a very good flea repellent.
 They do not like their scent.
 Mix equal parts water and vinegar in a spray bottle.
 Spray this on your pet’s coat for protection.

 4. The lemon spray also works.
 To make a lemon spray, boil some lemons and let it seep overnight.
 This will let the oil and juices mix with the water.
 Spray over furniture, bedding, carpet, and directly on your pet’s coat.
 To make it last for one week, refrigerate the lemon spray.

-7. Regularly bathe your pets.
+6. Regularly bathe your pets.
 Use a flea shampoo.

 There you go.
 Some secrets that fleas never want to get out.
 If you have noticed, we used all-natural materials and none of those chemical pesticides.
 Natural is safer.